edsu/inkdroid.org/ehs/ehs.md

   Quarterly, 2008
 * [Building OAI-PMH Harvesters With Net::OAI::Harvester] Ariadne, no. 38, Jan 2004.
-* Cyril: Expanding the Horizons of MARC21, Library Hi Tech, v.
+* [Cyril: Expanding the Horizons of MARC21], Library Hi Tech, v.
   22, no. 1, 2004.
-* A Consortial Approach to Cooperative Cataloging and Authority
+* [A Consortial Approach to Cooperative Cataloging and Authority
-  Control: The Virtual Library of Virginia Experience, Resource Sharing and Information Networks, v.
+  Control: The Virtual Library of Virginia Experience], Resource Sharing and Information Networks, v.
 16, no. 1, 2003, p.
 33-53.
 * [Paying Homage to Perl (PHP)], The Perl Review, January, 2003.
 * MARC it your way: MARC.pm, Information Technology and Libraries, March, 2002.
-* Comprehensive Access to Periodicals: A Database Solution, Library Collections Acquisitions and Technical Services, v.
+* [Comprehensive Access to Periodicals: A Database Solution], Library Collections Acquisitions and Technical Services, v.
   24, no. 2, 2000, p.
 33-44.
-* Show Me the Metadata, Against the Grain, v.11, no.1, 1998.
+* [Chaos--Show Me the Metadata], Against the Grain, v.11, no.1, 1998.
-* Gateways to Social Work/Welfare on the Net, C&RL News, v.59,
+* [Gateways to Social Work/Welfare on the Net], C&RL News, v.59,
   no. 3, 1998, p.163-167.

 ## Education